Sundae (The Bear): Plot

 At an Al-Anon meeting, Carmy (Jeremy Allen White) opens up about his plans for the restaurant.
 He is not intent on finding time for fun or amusement, as he has been feeling stressed out.
 Later, he is called by Claire (Molly Gordon), who got his real number from Fak.
 She asks for help in moving her mother's stuff, and Carmy actually accepts.

 As they need to get out of their routine and sample food at other restaurants for their menu, Carmy and Sydney (Ayo Edebiri) make plans to visit restaurants across the city.
 However, Carmy is unable to accompany Sydney due to helping Claire, so Sydney is forced to do the trip by herself.
 She also exchanges some conversations with some of her colleagues in the restaurants, with one remarking that she needs a partner to work with.
+She calls Marcus at the restaurant and asks if anyone called about jobs.
+She says there's something she wants to talk to him about later.
+He says "Looking forward!" and afterward is embarrassed because he thinks it was an awkward thing to say.
 While exhausted, she eventually comes up with a pasta dish from all the different dishes she tried during the day.

-She returns to The Bear, finding Carmy already there.
-She discovers that Carmy and the staff have removed a wall due to space concerns, upsetting Sydney as she was not involved in the decision.
-With a colleague's help, Sydney cooks the pasta dish at a restaurant, but she is disgusted by its taste.
+It's dark outside when she returns to The Bear, carrying a bag of takeout food and apparently expecting Marcus answer the door.
+Carmy answers instead, to her surprise: "What are you doing here?"
+His usually spotless white T-shirt is covered in stains.
+She discovers that Carmy and the staff have removed a wall due to space concerns upsetting Sydney due to lack of communication.
+With a colleague's help, Sydney cooks the pasta dish at a restaurant, but when she tastes it, she finds it revolting.